 Answer a few questions to get started

 Alcohol-related brain damage seems to be the common cause of alcoholic dementia.
-One study shows that up to 78% of alcoholics exhibit signs of alcohol-related brain injuries.2
+One study shows that up to 78% of people with alcoholism exhibit signs of alcohol-related brain injuries.2

 So how does alcohol cause brain damage and dementia?
 Here are some possible explanations:

 Ethanol is the main chemical component of alcoholic drinks.
-Whether you’re drinking wine, beer, or alcohol, the body metabolizes the ethanol into acetaldehyde.
+Whether you’re drinking wine, beer, or liquor, the body metabolizes the ethanol into acetaldehyde.
 Acetaldehyde has a neurotoxic effect on the brain.

 Long-term alcohol use and alcohol addiction are associated with various health risks.
-Some of which can lead to brain damage and other forms of dementia.
+Some can lead to brain damage and other forms of dementia.
 These include:

 Some researchers argue that while it causes symptoms similar to Alzheimer’s, it doesn’t meet the criteria for dementia.3 However, there is evidence that liver disease causes brain lesions and cognitive decline, even without hepatic encephalopathy.4,5

 Drinking alcohol has immediate effects on the body.
-They can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries — such as getting into fights.
+These effects can put you at risk for falls, motor vehicle accidents, and other incidents that may result in traumatic head injuries, such as getting into fights.

-Traumatic brain injury (TBI) disrupts the brain’s nerve fibers and neural networks, thus increasing your risk for neurodegenerative disorders like Alzheimer’s disease.6 Research further shows that it only takes one head injury for dementia to develop in later years.
+Traumatic brain injury (TBI) disrupts the brain’s nerve fibers and neural networks.
+This increases your risk for neurodegenerative disorders like Alzheimer’s disease.6 Research shows it only takes one head injury for dementia to develop in later years.
 The more head injuries a person sustains, the greater their risk.7

 Moreover, a head injury can increase your risk for epilepsy, which is also associated with alcohol-related dementia.

-Drinking too much alcohol causes inflammation of the stomach’s inner lining, preventing the absorption of nutrients such as thiamine.
-People with alcohol use disorders also tend to have poor diets, making them more likely to have vitamin deficiencies.
+Drinking too much alcohol causes inflammation of the stomach’s inner lining.
+This prevents the absorption of nutrients such as thiamine.
+People with AUDs also tend to have poor diets, making them more likely to have vitamin deficiencies.